Madeleine of Hyperborea

 A short plump man, Professor Mike Robe of Muffy college, rises from a table nearby, weaves between tables and asks, “Excuse me, did I hear someone say ‘college of witchcraft’?”

 “Shit!
 Mike, you total git.
 I’m going to kill you!”
-Madeleine draws two sabres while Cadwallader wraps both arms around her waist in restraint.
-The professor leaps back, alarmed, as chunks of wood are hacked from nearby chairs.
+Madeleine leaps from her chair, draws two sabres while Cadwallader wraps both arms around her waist in restraint.
+The professor staggers back, alarmed, as Madeleine hacks chunks of wood from nearby furniture.

 “Oh gods are you in for it!”
 Screeches Madeleine.